 There are no variations by category of care.
-License standards to not apply to license-exempt providers.
+License standards to not apply to licenseexempt providers.
 All CCDF providers must meet this requirement and all staff responsible for caring for or supervising children must have current pediatric first aid and infant/child CPR certification.

-- -- Describe any variations based on the age of the children in care There are no variations by age of the children. - -- Describe if relatives are exempt from this requirement Relatives are exempt from licensing regulations.
+There are no variations by age of the children.

+-- Describe if relatives are exempt from this requirement Relatives are exempt from licensing regulations.